dell/common-github-actions/go-code-tester/README.md

 The `test-folder` is for specifying what folder to run the test command in.
 The default value is the current folder, `"."`

 The `skip-list` is an optional parameter.
 It should be a comma delimited string of package names to skip for the testing coverage criteria.

+The `race-detector` is an optional boolean parameter to enable or disable the race detector.